atolab/zhe/README.md

+This is the old proof-of-concept for Zenoh.
+It still offers some interesting tricks, but it doesn't even come close to giving you all you get with the new Zenoh.
+Chances are you're looking for https://github.com/eclipse-zenoh/zenoh-pico.
+But if perchance you are looking for a proof-of-concept of a peer-to-peer publish-subscribe system without any call to malloc or free, then do read on.

 Zeno-He (*zhe* for short) is a compact implementation of the Zenoh protocol that does not depend on dynamic allocation or threading.
 Instead, it is a non-blocking implementation that assumes single threaded use with polling, and a system that can be sized at compile time. *Zhe* can be configured to operate in peer-to-peer mode or to operate as a client that relies on a broker.

 Targeted configurations vary from a minimal client on an Arduino Uno (an 8-bit CPU with only 2kB of RAM) to a bunch of low-power, high-integrity CPUs running a real-time, distributed control system, and on to dozens of peers running on high-end CPUs and saturating a fast network.
 Whether it will actually meet all these requirements remains to be seen.
 Still, so far, so good.